VictorLG98/VictorLG98/README.md

 - 📝 I regularly write articles on [https://dev.to/victorlg98](https://dev.to/victorlg98)

-- 💬 Ask me about **Ask me about anything related to web scraping, big data, AI...**
+- 💬 Ask me about **anything related to web scraping, big data, AI...**

 - 📫 How to reach me **https://linktr.ee/victorlg**